This information will help you prepare for your urodynamic evaluation including what to expect before, during, and after your procedure.

 During Your Procedure

 - You will lie down on an exam table.
-Your doctor or nurse will insert a very small tube into your bladder or urinary diversion.
-Another very small tube will be put into your rectum or stoma.
+Your doctor or nurse will insert a very small tube into your bladder or urinary diversion, if you have one.
+He or she will put another very small tube into your rectum or stoma.
 These tubes are connected to others that are attached to a computer.

 - Your nurse will place 2 sets of electrodes on your body, which will measure the muscle function of your urethra.
-Women will have them placed on the area between the vagina and rectum and on the upper leg.
-Men will have them placed on the area between the scrotum and rectum and on the upper leg.
+The electrodes will be placed on your upper leg and on your perineum, close to the anus.
+The perineum is the area between vagina and anus if you’re female, and between the scrotum and anus if you’re male.

-- Contrast medium, which is a liquid that can be seen on x-rays, will begin to flow through the tube into your bladder or urinary diversion.
-X-rays will be taken when the tubes are in place.
+- Contrast medium, which is a special liquid that can be seen on x-rays, will begin to flow through the tube into your bladder or urinary diversion.
+When the tubes are in place, a member of your healthcare team will take x-rays.

-- While your bladder is being filled with the contrast liquid, your nurse will ask you to tell him or her:
+- While your bladder is being filled with the contrast medium, your nurse will ask you to tell him or her:

 - Once you have a full bladder and a strong urge to urinate, you will empty your bladder with the tubes still in place.
 More x-rays will be taken.